Commission Guidelines - Custom Horse Models

 How to Order a Horse Model Commission

-Breyer Portrait Model first steps:
+Custom Breyer Model first steps:

 If you are unfamiliar with Breyer horses, and would like your custom or portrait on a Breyer model, some information on the different sizes is below.